symbuzzer/fork-Shizuku/README.md

 This variant of thedjchi's Shizuku includes some extra features over the unoffical thedjchi's forked version, such as:
 * **Fewer options, much easier to use:** Many options/features have been hidden and will only be shown when needed.
 Additionally, those I considered redundant have been removed entirely.
 * **Initial setup process has been made more automated:** Instead of displaying unnecessary notifications/warnings, processes are now automated.
 Additionally, the "Pairing" button has been completely removed.
 All processes can now be completed using only the "Start" button.
+* **Added hide/show advanced Shizuku features and settings option:** This allows you to hide some features and settings that aren't used very often and can be confusing.
 * **All external links that I deemed unnecessary have been removed:** Instructions in the application interface are quite adequate.
-* **User experience has been improved:** "Stop" button and "About" section have been moved to more native locations.
+* **Improved user experience:** "Stop" button and "About" section have been moved to more native locations.
-* **Language selection feature has been integrated into Android's native feature:** Instead of changing the language from the app's own settings, you can change it in a more integrated way through Android's settings.
+* **Integrated Language selection feature into native Android Settings:** Instead of changing the language from the app's own settings, you can change it in a more integrated way through Android's settings.
 * **Reimplemented in-app update feature:** Now updates can be downloaded and installed directly within the app.
 * **Removed "Stealth mode" feature to allow the application to be published on and FOSS Repository in future.**
-* **Turkish translations fixed.**
-* **Portuguese translation added.**
+* **Fixed Turkish and Portugguese translations.**

 ## Added features by thedjchi